jgontrum/spacy-api-docker/README.md

 Please note that currently the dependency trees are not returned.

+## New in version 0.2
+- Updated to spaCy 1.2.0
+- Support for batch processing of multiple texts
+- Certain token data can now be enabled/disabled
+- Added Makefile to easily run the API outside of Docker
+- To save space and increase start-up time, we do not download the word vectors
+- API port can be changed via a environmental variable ('PORT')

 ## Usage

-Once started, make a POST request:

 ```
-curl http://localhost:5000/api -d "text=This is a text that I want to be analyzed." -X POST
+curl http://localhost:5000/api --header 'content-type: application/json' --data '{text: "This is a text that I want to be analyzed."}' -X POST
 ```

 You'll receive a JSON in return: